 Best Early Game Weapons

-The viper steel and silver swords are the best early game weapon that you can find in Witcher 3 right in White Orchard itself, the first open area that game drops you in.
+The viper steel and silver swords are the best early game weapons that you can find in Witcher 3 right in White Orchard itself, the first open area that the game drops you in.
 The Viper swords can be equipped as early as level one.

 You’ll need to find their respective diagrams to craft the silver and steel Viper swords.
 We’ve added screenshots for the diagram locations below and a quick explanation of how to find them.
 For the silver sword’s blueprint, ride out to the Cemetery north of the Mill signpost in White Orchard.
 The blueprint will be located inside the building.

 The steel swords blueprint can be found in the Castle Ruins to the west of the Ransacked village signpost.

-Once you have blueprints and the required ingredients, head over to the Nilfgaardian Garrison where you can find an Amateur Blacksmith who can craft the Viper sword set for you.
+Once you have blueprints and the required ingredients, head over to the Nilfgaardian Garrison, where you can find an Amateur Blacksmith who can craft the Viper sword set for you.